travelingvanproblem/legacy-hugo-site/content/docs/remote-work/affordable-4G-data.md

 ### 4gsim.es

-We noticed that ConnectPls uses Movistar SIM cards which is a spanish company.
+We noticed that ConnectPls uses Movistar SIM cards.
 When we searched for alternatives providing 400gb Movistar cards we found [4gsim.es](https://4gsim.es/?ref=Onni).

 They provided exactly same service but just for less money and we were happy to start using them instead.